 The better the deal seems, the more you need to check it out first.

-I purchase a computer from Bluehippo.
-I paid the whole thing off I was to receive free items.
-Which as of today i never got.
+ELIZABETH, NEW JERSEY -- I purchase a computer from BlueHippo.
+I paid the whole thing off I was to receive free items which as of today I never got.
 I was told that I will get my free items in Feb.
-But then I was told that it will be in march.
+But then I was told that it will be in March.
 Now it is June.
 I feel as if I'm being rip off.